dltj/dltj-blog/content/2025-04-11-tesla-takedown-protest-signs.md

 ---
-title: "My Public Archive of #TeslaTakedown Protest Signs"
+title: "My Public Archive of Protest Signs"
-modified: 2025-04-25
+modified: 2025-06-13
 category: Personal
 categories:
 - Personal
 tags:
 - politics
 summary: "A running list of the protest signs I'm using to protest.
-Many of them include links to PDFs that you can download to make your own."
+Many of them include links to PDFs that you can download to make using your home printer."
 ---

 Formerly just {{ robustlink(href="https://www.teslatakedown.com/", versionurl="https://web.archive.org/web/20250410232846/https://www.teslatakedown.com/", versiondate="2025-04-10", title="Tesla Takedown homepage", anchor="#TeslaTakedown protest") }} signs, this post is now more general — protest signs against the growing authoritarianism that Donald Trump is trying to normalize.